AllaeddineBouchahma08/PortScanner/README.md

 - **Define the range of ports** to scan.
 - **Click on the "Scan" button** to start the scanning process.
 - The results will be displayed on the webpage, showing the open ports and any relevant information.

-## Contributing
-Feel free to fork the repository and submit pull requests if you have suggestions or improvements!

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to modify any part to better suit your project's specifics!